aklump/manual-test/documentation/source/test-case.md

 * Test data should be entered as YAML in a markdown code block.
 * Nothing else should be entered in this section.
 * These are available to be used as tokens, e.g. in your Test steps (see below)

-Here is an example of the markdown test case entry:
+* You can have "hidden" test data, which will not render, but can be used as tokens, by starting the token name with an underscore.

         ## Test Data

             First name: your first name
             Last name: your last name
-        Email: a valid email you have access to
+            Email: a valid email you have access to _Hidden Token: 50%

+### Tokens

+Just like `Test Data`, except this section will not be rendered.
+Use this section to define tokens.

+    ## Tokens

+        Final size: large
+        Color: blue

 ### Test Execution

 * Imperative statements telling the tester what to do from start to finish.
 * Indent assertion(s) as a child list as seen below.
 * Use Test Data tokens as necessary

         ## Test Execution

         1. Enter {{ First name }} into the form.
         1. Enter {{ Last name }} into the form.
         1. Submit form.
           - The next page says _Hello {{ First name }} {{ Last name }}_.
         1. Return to the previous page.
           - Assert First name is not empty.
           - Assert Last name is not empty.